Tickets & Prices – Opening Hours – What to See & Do – History – FAQs

 That shows you just how important football is to the city, and how many people venture to the grounds to discover more about this legendary team.

-The Camp Nou Experience combines a collection of stop offs throughout the stadium, including a view of the pitch, the player’s tunnel, and the visitors’ changing rooms, but the most fascinating part of the tour is the Camp Nou museum.
+The Spotify Camp Nou Experience combines a collection of stop offs throughout the stadium, including a view of the pitch, the player’s tunnel, and the visitors’ changing rooms, but the most fascinating part of the tour is the FC Barcelona Museum.

 Inside this educational vessel, there are hundreds of interactive displays that showcase the history of the club, including player successes, trophies, and stories from times gone by.
 If you want to get to know the Barcelona football team on a level that goes beyond cheering fans and sold-out games, you might want to check it out.

-A trip to the Barcelona football museum goes hand in hand with the Camp Nou experience, and unfortunately you can’t visit it on its own – you have to buy a ticket for all the stadium attractions.
+A trip to the FC Barcelona Museum goes hand in hand with the Spotify Camp Nou experience, and unfortunately you can’t visit it on its own, you have to buy a ticket for all the stadium attractions.
 This doesn’t really matter, though, as the museum is well worth the investment alone.

 The Historic Section